Yide000/Calculator/README.md

 # Calculator
-Calculator for sum, substraction, division and multiplication.
+A program in java that simulate a calculator for sum, substraction, division and multiplication.